Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Limitations

 \section{Limitations}

-Although \method{} demonstrates effectiveness in knowledge indexing for RAG systems, the quality of the constructed graph index remains constrained by the capabilities of the underlying LLM.
-Specifically, the performance of the proposed graph construction and utilization depends on the model's ability to accurately extract, structure, and organize relevant information from retrieved documents.
-In addition, the current implementation represents the graph solely through verbalized entities and relations; more expressive and structured graph representation methods may further enhance performance.
+Although \method{} demonstrates effectiveness in knowledge anchoring for RAG systems, the quality of the constructed index remains constrained by the capabilities of the underlying LLM.
+Specifically, the performance of the proposed index construction and utilization depends on the model's ability to accurately extract, structure, and organize relevant information from retrieved documents.
+In addition, future work could explore and identify the optimal index formats for different types of questions.